send2moon/IPCISS/README.md

 The `software` directory contains the source code for the IPCISS operating software.
 The core implementation is provided in `mainform.cs`.

+### Operating Procedure

+1. Connect the laptop to IPCISS using the serial cable.
+2. Launch the operating software and open the corresponding serial port.
+3. Click **Reset** to return the sensor unit to its initial position.
+4. Click **ColorCorrection** to acquire an image containing the color calibration chart and calculate the color-correction matrix.
+5. Click **Run** to start scanning.
+6. Click **Stop** to terminate the scan.
+The system then outputs an RGB-colored 3D point cloud.

 ![IPCISS operating-software interface](readme_assets/ipciss_software_interface.png)

 *IPCISS operating-software interface.*